What is trauma-informed massage therapy?

 RMTs in the trauma-informed space

 For RMTs working in a clinic using trauma-informed approaches, it’s important to recognize the need for self-care and personal growth.
-Processing our own personal traumatic histories and practicing self-regulating strategies allows us to provide better care for ourselves and others.
+Attending to our own personal traumatic histories and practicing self-regulating strategies allows us to provide better care for ourselves and others.
 For insight and support, RMTs might consider working with a counsellor, speaking with a mentor and exploring learning tools on these subjects:

 The Trauma-Informed Practice Guide also contains questions for self-reflection.